willscott/onionservice/README.md

 var server = onion.createServer(app).listen(80);
 ```

+# Safety

+Node.js is not known to be a particularly hardened code base, and it is
+inadvisable to use this code base in security-critical situations.
+In addition,
+it is worth understanding the NPM package dependencies in a code base and the
+exposure to vulnerability associated with large code bases with varied lineage.

+OnionService is none-the-less an effective tool when used correctly.
+In addition
+to hidden web services, Onion Services provide NAT avoidance capabilities and
+the ability to easily construct P2P overlays.
+In these circumstances, use a
+random high port for listening to limit risk of crawling, and don't publish
+addresses publicly.

+# `createServer([options], [handler])`

 The key material used for construction of the onion service will be directory-
 local, and will remain stable across runs.
 It can be configured with additional
 keys in the `options` object, which has the following defaults: